“What’s caching? And what does this mean for my WordPress site?”

 - Object Caching – stores database queries in a server-side cache so that the next time a visitor requests content, the server can deliver it immediately without having to query the database repeatedly.

-- Opcode Caching – occurs when the PHP file loads on a web page for the very first time.
+- Opcode Caching – occurs when the PHP file loads on a web page for the first time.
 It stores the results of the PHP script for faster loading instead of executing every single time your website receives a request.

 - CDN Caching – A Content Delivery Network (CDN) is a system of servers located worldwide.
-When a user visits your website, the CDN will serve cached files from the server closet to them in order to reduce loading times.
+When a user visits your website, the CDN will serve cached files from the server closet to them to reduce loading times.

 Why Does Caching Seem To Break Stuff?